APA is a very accurate way to achieve polar alignment with your Paramount and TheSkyX.

 After clicking next the star will be offset by the control system.
 Use the mounts Azimuth and Elevation adjusters to re center the star.
 If you look at the Polar report from the TPoint model this will give you a good starting point of how much to adjust each knob and which way (this was done with the simulators so no tics, with a live mount you will see how many ticks to adjust by).
 Once the star is centered as good as you can get it click next.

-Once you’ve clicked finished that’s it, you’re done.
+After clicking next (above) you will get this window (below) and once you’ve clicked finished that’s it, you’re done.
 The TPoint model has been updated with the adjustments you made and there is nothing else to do but start imaging.
 If you want you can do a recal portable mount just to make sure but if the adjustments made were correct this is not necessary.
 Once you’ve done this a few times you’ll get quick at it, great for portable imagers.

 If you have a permanent setup after all is done I’d go ahead and run the giant model you’ve always wanted.
 Keep in mind if you do a 300 ~ 400 + point model the PA report will probably suggest an adjustment.
 This will happen because you have a bunch more samples to average, I have found it’s best to leave it, TPoint will take care of any issues.